deepanshudashora/Train-Em-Up/README.md

 - **Dynamic Batch Adjustment**:
   - Adjusts user-requested batch sizes to the nearest valid power-of-2 values.
-  - Maintains consistent batch sizes across training and testing phases.
+(The most popular ones are 4, 8, 16, 32, 64, etc.)
 - **Gradient Accumulation**:
   - Enables large effective batch sizes by dividing them into smaller memory-friendly steps.
   - Automatically calculates accumulation steps using:
     - `accumulation_steps = ceil(user_batch_size / max_possible_batch_size)`.
+    - Accumulation steps are only calculated if the batch size entered by the user exceeds the 70% RAM limit.

 ---